-Eligibility requirements, as always, highly vary with corporate grants.
+Eligibility requirements vary with corporate grants.
 You generally won’t be able to get a grant if your business is less than six months old.
 You could also have trouble finding a corporate grant if you run a for-profit business or political organization.
 However, if you’re a for-profit business that’s involved with charitable activities or works to improve a community, you may still qualify.

 Finding a corporate grant

 Search engines are your best bet to find a corporate grant.
 Try searching for grants by industry and your financial needs, rather than corporate grants in general — it’ll take you a lot longer to weed through foundations that can’t do anything for you.
-For example, if you own a restaurant in Chicago, you could simply search for “restaurant grants Chicago” to quickly narrow your focus.
+For example, if you own a restaurant in Calgary, you could simply search for “restaurant grants Calgary” to quickly narrow your focus.

 Didn’t get the grant?
-Compare business loans instead
+Compare small business loans instead

 Frequently asked questions